Manage your apps in the Microsoft Teams admin center

 To see the information that you want in the table, click Edit Column in the upper-right corner to add or remove columns to the table.

 To update an app after it's uploaded, in the list of apps on the Manage apps page, click the app name, and then click Update.
-Doing this replaces the existing app in your app catalog and all app permission policies and app setup policies remain enforced for the updated app.
+Doing this replaces the existing app and all app permission policies and app setup policies remain enforced for the updated app.

 Allow and block apps